Fluxes, Vacua, and Tadpoles meet Landau-Ginzburg and Fermat: Conclusions

 One of the motivations for our study is the so-called tadpole conjecture \cite{Bena:2020xrh}, according to which, in violation of the well-informed intuition, it is in fact {\it not possible} to stabilize all moduli using fluxes before these make an unacceptably large contribution to the D3-brane tadpole.
 This question is usually studied in asymptotic limits near the boundary of moduli space, where the effective action is best under control.
 Based on our results, which rely on non-perturbative methods, we have proposed a version of the conjecture that is valid throughout moduli space, and also makes a clear distinction between giving masses to moduli and stabilizing them, potentially with a higher-order potential.

 Among these results, we have for the first time determined how many complex structure moduli are massive in the previously known Minkowski solutions and we find that only 14, 16 or 22 out of 63 complex structure moduli and the axio-dilaton have a non-zero mass.
 Therefore, we carried out an extensive search for new Minkowski vacua and found many more solutions that have more massive scalar fields.
 The maximal value that we encountered is 26, so less than half of the scalar fields were massive.
-This agrees well with the expectation of the tadpole conjecture \cite{Bena:2020xrh} (in our reformulation) and thus provides a test of this conjecture away from the boundary of moduli space.
+This violates the refined tadpole conjecture \cite{Bena:2020xrh}.
+However, our results agree with the general idea of the tadpole conjecture \cite{Bena:2020xrh} (in our reformulation) and thus provides a test of this conjecture away from the boundary of moduli space.
 While we find no violations of the tadpole conjecture in these Minkowski vacua, we have not been able to fully map out the moduli space.
 We also found that higher order terms in the scalar potential stabilize more scalar fields.
 Whether all fields can be stabilized or not is an important question that we plan to address in the future.

+The recently proposed massless Minkowski conjecture \cite{Andriot:2022yyj} stipulates that supergravity compactifications to 4d Minkowski vacua always have massless scalars.
+While it does not strictly apply to our non-geometric setting, it is intriguing to note that we always find massless scalars in our Minkowski solutions.
+Thus we provide evidence for some version of the massless Minkowski conjecture away from the supergravity limit.